 The stimulator is a bit like a heart pacemaker.
-It is implanted (placed) under the skin in the upper chest (under the left collar bone) during a small operation under general anaesthetic.
-Because of the size of the stimulator there will be a small lump where it lies, and a small scar where it is put in.
+It measures approximately 4 x 2 cm and is implanted (placed) under the skin in the upper chest (under the left collar bone) during a small operation under general anaesthetic.
+The operation lasts around one and a half hours.

+Because of the operation, there will be a small scar where it is put in.
 A lead connects the stimulator in the chest to the vagus nerve in the left side of the neck.
 Because the electrodes are coiled around the nerve in the neck, there will also be a small scar where they are inserted, usually in the fold of the neck.